systechafrica/systechafrica.github.io/members/memberRegister.md

 •	Click **label 4** checkboxes to display a section with extra details at the lower part of the window.

-**Tips**
+**Tip**

-More columns can be shown on the grid table by clicking the header cell of any column and adding new data fields.
+- More columns can be shown on the grid table by clicking the header cell of any column and adding new data fields.

 ### Accessing Member’s Extra Details